ToyB-Chan/mini-file-format/README.md

 [MyOtherSection.Subsection]  | "MyOtherSection" has not been defined before. myValue = 16 # a comment     | Inline comments are not allowed. array2d = [[9], [50, 3]]     | Lengths of the arrays in the same dimension don't match.
+abc =                        | Keys may not contain empty values

 [MyOtherSection]
 myArray = [                  | Values may not span over multiple lines.